-You can usually only participate in one study at a time and a typical, active respondent usually completes six studies throughout the year, potentially more.
+You can usually only participate in one study at a time.
+A typical, active respondent usually completes six studies throughout the year, potentially more.

-Why do you need personal information such as age, ethnicity, education, and family income?
+Why do you need personal information such as age, ethnicity, education, and income?

-To make certain that a fully representative sample of the population is interviewed during any particular study, survey research companies will often ask questions of a personal nature.
-Questions such as age, income, and ethnicity are utilized to classify your answers in relationship to other respondents.
+Research companies will often ask questions of a personal nature to make certain that a sample is fully representative of the intended population.
+These questions are also utilized to classify your answers in relationship to other respondents.
 It allows information to be analyzed and compared based upon your age group, income bracket or ethnic background.
-Survey research companies will never disclose any of your personal information shared during an interview.
+Moore Research will never disclose any of your personal identifying information with our clients or anyone else.

 Why would someone call me back to “validate” my participation?

 Survey research companies are committed to providing quality information in each and every project.
 Sometimes our clients select a portion of the interviews to call back to “validate” your participation.
 This simply gives the research company assurance that the responses that were recorded during your interview are accurate.
 Typically this is a short interview in which you are asked to confirm your answers to specific questions.